ParkGiraffe/animalese-typing-desktop/README.md

 ### Building:

 This app uses a child process `animalese-listener` to recieve global key inputs.
-This binary has to be built before packing the rest of the app or running in developer mode.
+These binaries have to be built before packing the rest of the app or running in developer mode.

 | ||
 |-|-|